ecmwf/anemoi-docs/docs/overview.rst

 anemoi-training
 ===============

-Anemoi-training provides the code to train models, using torch-lightning and Hydra.
+Anemoi-training provides the code to train models, using pytorch-lightning and Hydra.
 The training is highly configurable via configuration files.
-The package includes profiling evaluation, plotting and logging of defined model and system metrics.
-The model to train is defined in the configuration files and refere to an anemoi-models implementation and the dataset must be Zarr following the anemoi-datasets format.
+The package also includes profiling evaluation, plotting and logging of defined model and system metrics.
+The model to train is also fully defined in the configuration files and utilises anemoi-models to achieve this.
+Additionally the dataset must be Zarr following the anemoi-datasets format.

 anemoi-graphs
 =============

-Anemoi-graphs provides functionality to create graph structure.
-The graph indicates how the grid is structured and how the nodes from the input, latent and output states are connected.
-The graph contains the nodes from the input, hidden and output states and the edges connecting each of them.
-The graph will be use by the model to know the neighbourg points of each node in the encoder, processor and decoder weights calculation.
+Anemoi-graphs provides the functionality to create complex global or local area graphs.
+The graph contains nodes and edges that indicate how the grid is structured and how the input, latent and output states are connected.
+The graph will then be used by the model to identify the neighbouring points of each node in the encoder, processor and decoder communications.

 anemoi-models
 =============

-Anemoi-models provides the implementation for different type of models.
+Anemoi-models provides the implementation for various type of models.
-These models are describe in anemoi-models documentation.
-They are based on graph encoder-processor-decoder methods and are implemented over torch-lighting library.
+These models are based on a graph encoder-processor-decoder approach and are implemented over the pytorch library.
 The model contains the weights of the different layers applied to each node of a graph.

 ******************
  anemoi-inference
 ******************

-Anemoi-inference package provides the tools to perform the inference of trained models over chosen data.
-Default setup for inference is part of the checkpoint metadata.
+Anemoi-inference provides the tools to take a trained model and perform the inference/rollout given some initial conditions.
+Inference takes full use of the metadata stored in a checkpoint, allowing for simple execution.

 ********************
  Other anemoi tools